SO9010/Audiody/README.md

 **Audiody** is an audiobook and podcast listening application, prioritizing audiobooks while offering a seamless experience for podcast enthusiasts.
 This project is in its early stages, but it aims to become a go-to app for audiobook and podcast lovers.

+## Usage  (not true for this project yet)
+To run the app, you currently need to create an API Key yourself.
+Don't worry, the Drive API is completely free.
+For that, you need a Google account.
+If you have that on hand, go to the Google Cloud Console and create or select a project.
+After that, select the Google Drive API in the API Library and click "Activate".
+As soon as it's active, you can visit the Drive API Overview where you can select "Credentials" and then create a new set of credentials.
+For the credentials type, you have to select "OAuth Client ID" and the application type will be "Desktop App".
+You can choose the name as you want.
+Now that you have valid credentials for the API, please click the Download button to the right to download the client credentials file.
+You need to place this as clientCredentials.json in the directory where you have your local copy of gdrivefs-rust.

 ## Goals and Features

 - **Audiobook and Podcast Integration**